WE LOVE L.A.!

 The Rose Café & Market

-Inspired by coffeehouses in Paris, Rose Café was one of the first restaurants in the area to serve freshly backed croissant and real coffee.
+Inspired by coffeehouses in Paris, Rose Café was one of the first restaurants in the area to serve freshly baked croissant and real coffee.
 Rose Café is part bakery, deli and restaurant.
 Enjoy brunch on the outdoor patio or pick up a sandwich or pastry from the walk up counter.
 The owners’ philosophy on food is simple, it has to taste good, look good and be prepared in a healthy way.

 Stella Rossa Pizza Bar